AltimateAI/vscode-dbt-power-user/README.md

 - Lineage of current model
 - Execute all or individual model tests
 - Go to the definition of any models, macros, sources and docs.
+- Generate documentation YML based on your model
+- View column details, go to documentation YML and run dbt docs generate.
 - Autocompletion of models, macros, sources and docs
 - Ability to run a model through the play button of the document
 - Ability to build a model through the paper plane button (next to the play button)